Jonathan Davies (rugby union, born 1988): Wales

 In 2012 Davies was a member of the Wales team which won the Championship, achieving their third Grand Slam in eight tournaments.

 Lions

 Davies was selected to play for the 2013 British & Irish Lions tour to Australia.
 He was controversially selected in the third test ahead of Brian O'Driscoll in what would have been O'Driscoll's last appearance for the British & Irish Lions.
 The Lions won the third test convincingly.

 Davies was again selected to play on the 2017 Lions tour of New Zealand.
 He was voted player of the series by his Lions team-mates.

 International tries

 Playing style

 Davies has an all-round game including opportunistic try scoring, kicking and physical presence, but he is particularly valued for his defensive marshalling and protection of the 13 channel, including remaining linked with his defensive colleagues, and occasional spot-blitzing.

 Personal life

-Davies' brother James also plays rugby.
-Davies is married.
-Davies supports Manchester United and is a fan of Tom Brady.
+Davies is married, supports Manchester United in soccer and is a fan of Tom Brady in American Football.
+Davies' brother James Davies also played rugby for Scarlets and Wales as well as winning a Silver Medal with Great Britain sevens at the 2016 Summer Olympics.

-Awards
+Davies was named BBC Cymru Wales Sports Personality of the Year for 2017.